-St Stephens Community Academy will ensure that the specific needs of pupils with special educational needs and disabilities (SEND) are taken into account when dealing with issues arising from behaviour incidents.
+St Stephens will ensure that the specific needs of pupils with special educational needs and disabilities (SEND) are taken into account when dealing with issues arising from behaviour incidents.
 We are fully aware of relevant legal duties to make 'reasonable adjustments' to practice and policy for children with disabilities, under the Equality Act to ensure discipline procedures do not discriminate against pupils who may have a condition that impacts upon their behaviour.

 Teachers will seek to identify the underlying cause of the behaviour and put in place measures to address the cause, to prevent the behaviour re-occurring.
-This allows 'triggers' for challenging behaviour to be identified and avoided, prevents challenging behaviour persisting or worsening, and ensures that pupils who are displaying challenging behaviour because of an underlying disability or SEND are not discriminated against.
-COVID-19 update: SENDCo will complete a risk assessment for a child with an EHC Plan which will be shared and reviewed regularly.
+This allows 'triggers' for challenging behaviour to be identified and avoided, prevents challenging behaviour persisting or worsening, and ensures that pupils who are displaying challenging behaviour because of an underlying disability or SEN are not discriminated against.